IntegratedSalad/LocalChat/docs/design.md

 **Bonjour** - Apple mDNSResponder zero-conf implementation that serves as a publisher of mDNS information **Avahi** - Native Linux API implementing mDNS zero-conf implmentation and DNS-SD.

+## dns-sd daemons
+The Bonjour and Avahi provide ways to communicate with mDNSResponder daemon and avahi-daemon background processess respectively, listening on port 5353 for multicast DNS.
+These multicast DNS messages contain information of specific DNS queries **TODO: describe the messages, queries, records, PTRs etc...**

+To verify:
+Run
+sudo tcpdump -ni any port 5353 | grep _localchathost
+And
+sudo tcpdump -ni any port 53 | grep _localchathost
+and confirm NO traffic concerning the regtype *_localchathost* is present when running the application

 **Avahi implementation is in progress**

 There should be also a CLI tool offering the same functionality.
 But maybe just focus on the GUI application.
 First step is to allow sharing messages. ?And maybe encryption of these messages?

 MAKE A CLEAR DISTINCTION BETWEEN DNS-SD AND MDNS!
 Make sure that we are using hostname to IP resolution WITH mDNS, not any local DNS server.